T. J. McConnell: Personal life

 McConnell's father, Tim Sr., is one of the most successful basketball coaches in Western Pennsylvania Interscholastic Athletic League history.
 After many successful runs with the Chartiers Valley High School boys' and girls' teams, he became the head coach of the Bishop Canevin High School boys' team, a position vacated by T.J.'s roommate at Duquesne University, Gino Palmosina.
 Tim Sr. often jogs at Collier Park, the location of the T.J.
 McConnell Memorial Court.
 He played at Waynesburg College from 1984 to 1986.

 T.J. has two siblings: Matthew and Megan.
-Matthew "Matty" McConnell played basketball for Robert Morris University until graduating in 2018.
+Matthew "Matty" McConnell played basketball for Robert Morris University until graduating in 2019.
 Matthew and T.J. are the only two players in Chartiers Valley High School basketball history to accrue 2,000 points in their high school careers.
 Megan McConnell, also a former star basketball player at Chartiers Valley High School, was a lead guard at Duquesne University and played for the Phoenix Mercury.

 T.J.'s aunt, Suzie McConnell-Serio, was an All-American at Penn State (1985–1988), Olympic gold medalist, and WNBA standout who was inducted to the Women's Basketball Hall of Fame in 2008.
 She started her college coaching career at Duquesne.

 T.J. married his high school sweetheart, Valerie, in Bridgeville, Pennsylvania, at Holy Child Parish (now known as Corpus Christi Parish) in 2017.
 Then-teammate Nik Stauskas, and his Duquesne roommate, Palmosina, served as groomsmen.

+McConnell is a minority shareholder in the Premier League soccer club Leeds United.